Help Center

 Using Ticket tags and notes

-Tags and notes in tickets help teams categorize incoming issues, manage large volumes of requests, and communicate internally while maintaining a clean, customer-facing message history.
-Text App provides Ticket tags and an internal Notes feature that supports collaboration across all team members.
+Tags and notes in tickets help teams categorize incoming issues, manage large volumes of requests, and collaborate internally without cluttering the customer-facing conversation.
+Text provides Ticket tags and internal Notes features that support coordination across the entire team.

 Ticket tags